Logo design is a part of the brand design. But, a brand is not just a logo design. When does a logo become part of a brand?

 What is a brand?
 A brand is “The collection of perceptions that your customer has about your business”.
 Note that the brand lives in your customer’s mind — and the ideas that they have about your business.

 This doesn’t mean that the brand is out of your control.
-You can control your customer’s idea of your brand by defining your brand and designing eye-catching, stand-out graphics to communicate that message.
-Then, use those graphics consistently throughout your marketing materials.
-That’s all there is to helping your clients get the right idea about your brand.
+You can control your remodeling client’s idea of your home improvement brand by defining your brand and designing eye-catching, stand-out graphics to communicate that message.
+Then, use those graphics consistently throughout your home improvement company’s marketing materials.
+That’s all there is to help your remodeling clients get the right idea for your brand.

-Aspects of your brand that you have complete control over include:
+Aspects of your home improvement company’s brand that you have complete control over include:

-- The story that you’re telling about your business.
-The first step in branding is to figure out who you are, what you do, what makes you different and who your best clients are.
+- The story that you’re telling about your home improvement business.
+The first step in creating your remodeling company’s branding is to figure out who you are, what you do, what makes you different and who your best remodeling clients are.
 And, to put that all together in a simple, easy-to-say and easy-to-understand brand story.
-Use that as the foundation for all of your visual communications, business and marketing writing, and your marketing design and strategy.
+Use that as the foundation for all of your visual communications, business and marketing writing, and your home improvement marketing design and strategy.

 - Your logo.
-Your logo should be designed to visually tell your brand story and to be attractive to your target customers (best clients).
+Your logo should be designed to visually tell your brand story and to be attractive to your best remodeling clients.

 - Specific marketing material designs.
-The design of your business card, letterhead, brochure, ebook cover, website, blog, ezine, and even your Twitter page are all a crucial part of your brand.
+The design of your remodeling company’s business card, letterhead, brochure, ebook cover, website, blog, and even your home improvement company’s Facebook page are all a crucial part of your brand.
 These materials should reinforce each other and match without blending together too much.

-Once you create this stickiness, also called memorability, your clients will all be “on the same page” about your brand.
-This means that their comments and buzz about your company can reinforce their ideas about you — and the ideas that you want them to have about your business.
+Once you create this memorable home improvement company look and feel, your clients will all be “on the same page” about your brand.
+This means that their comments and buzz about your remodeling company can reinforce their ideas about you — and the ideas that you want them to have about your remodeling business.